 Other DuPont Analysis Considerations

 Therefore, this type of firm typically has a higher profit margin versus a low turnover.
 Contrarily, a fast food restaurant may see a high asset turnover — due in part to high employee turnover rates — and a smaller profit margin because individual items sell at lower prices.
 The fast food restaurant makes up for the lower prices by having lots of volume.

 Any DuPont Analysis requires accurate figures to run customized reports on the financial health of your business.
 QuickBooks Online lets you keep all your financial data in one place so you can analyse your business’ information on the fly.
-More than 4.3 million customers use QuickBooks.
+More than 5.6 million customers use QuickBooks.
 Join them today to help your business thrive for free.